-Author has written 6 stories for Manga.
+Author has written 7 stories for Manga, and Religion.

 profile theme: Stories in the Key of Manga:

 Welcome to my profile.
-I am a writer that enjoys finding ideas everywhere I look, who's model of inspiration is Ray Bradbury's library set from Ray Bradbury Theatre, and who currently finds himself captivated by the artistic endeavor of manga storytelling (though unable to draw or paint in anything but words).
+I am a writer that enjoys finding ideas everywhere I look, whose model of inspiration is Ray Bradbury's library set from Ray Bradbury Theatre, and who currently finds himself captivated by the artistic endeavor of manga storytelling (though unable to draw or paint in anything but words).
 Allow me to introduce and explain myself.
 Yoroshikune-onegaishimasu

 Pen Name: Yuuenchi